mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/wallarm/index.md

 ---
 # Wallarm

 Wallarm is a DevOps-friendly Web Application Firewall (WAF) uniquely suited to protect your cloud applications and APIs.
-Wallarm installs natively in Kubernetes environment.
+Wallarm installs natively in a Kubernetes environment.

 ## Quick Start